RJT1990/pyflux/docs/source/classical.rst

 Classical Inference
 ==================================

-PyFlux supports Classical inference.
+PyFlux supports classical methods of inference.
+These can be considered as point mass approximations to the full posterior.

 Methods
 ----------

-There are a number of classical inference options using the :py:func:`fit`: option.
+There are a number of classical inference options using the :py:func:`fit`: method.
 These can be chosen with the method option.

 **Maximum Likelihood**